a review of Bulletstorm

 Crucially Important: you use your points earned from killing and skill-killing (headshot an electrocuted-stunned enemy while he is flying off a cliff of fatal fall-height, et cetera) to buy ammo.
 Some computer thing the hero stole from the bad guys (it’s apparently the user interface of his laser whip, if you’re keeping score) is “grading” his performance and giving him “points” to buy bullets at encrypted supply depots.
 The bad guys have an achievement system, and they use it to determine which soldiers are worthy of receiving more bullets.
 Obviously, they don’t want dumb soldiers wasting bullets.

 Hey!
 That’s a neat little story thing, right there!
-Let’s give the game three stars for that alone.
-Fuck you, Metal Gear Solid 4.
+Let’s give the game three stars for that alone. heck you, Metal Gear Solid 4.

 In summary: Bulletstorm contextualizes “achievements” and encourages you to grind them like a right sumbastard.
 Your reward for playing Bulletstorm is that you get to keep playing Bulletstorm.
 Play Bulletstorm enough, and Cliff(y) B(leszinski) sneaks into your home in a jump suit and ski-mask and gets behind your sofa — then, instead of strangling you like a normal person would, he gingerly pops off the top of your skull like it’s the plastic lid on a Pringles can.
 Then he massages your brain in the precise pressure point that causes you to become sexually aroused — figuratively!